Formation of Extremely Low-mass White Dwarfs Binaries: ELM formation through magnetic braking

 \citet{2003MNRAS.340.1214P} discussed that, as compared to unevolved donors, care must be taken in the magnetic braking torque when the donor's convective envelope becomes thin.
-The commonly used $\dot{J}_{\rm mb}$ formulae have been calibrated for stellar masses $\la 1\, M_\odot$, and do not take into account the reduced magnetic torque for sufficiently thin surface convection zones.
-The well known ``Kraft break" in the rotation rates of single stars at mass $\simeq 1.3\, M_\odot$ divides the higher mass, rapid rotators from the lower-mass slow rotators, indicating a dramatic reduction in $\dot{J}_{\rm mb}$ when the surface convection zone became small.
-For evolved donors, this reduction is key to the formation of ELM WD.
+The commonly used $\dot{J}_{\rm mb}$ formulae have been calibrated for stellar masses less than about $1\, M_\odot$, and do not take into account the reduced magnetic torque for sufficiently thin surface convection zones.
+The well known Kraft break \citep{1967ApJ...150..551K} in the rotation rates of single stars at mass about $1.3\, M_\odot$ divides the higher-mass, rapid rotators from the lower-mass slow rotators, indicating a dramatic reduction in $\dot{J}_{\rm mb}$ when the surface convection zone becomes small.
+For evolved donors, this reduction is key to the formation of ELM WDs.
 Due to the degenerate helium core, these stars always have radiative cores, and hence $\dot{J}_{\rm mb}$ would not undergo the same drastic reduction as for unevolved donors.
 However, MT gradually sheds the envelope until it becomes so thin that the shell burning strongly decreases, with an associated shrinking of the convective envelope.
-This will tend to cause the evolved donor to fall out of contact.
-If, in addition, a prescription for reduced $\dot{J}_{\rm mb}$ at small convective envelope mass is included, then a long non-accreting phase may result in which the donor star emerges as an ELM WD.
+This tends to cause the evolved donor to fall out of contact.
+If, in addition, a prescription for reduced $\dot{J}_{\rm mb}$ at small convective envelope mass is included then a long non-accreting phase in which the donor star emerges as an ELM WD may result.
 Systems with small $M_{\rm c}$ which fall out of contact at small $P_{\rm orb}$ may be driven back into contact by gravitational wave losses, while those with larger $M_{\rm c}$ are sufficiently distant that they don't have time to come back into contact in a Hubble time.

-The magnetic braking law chosen here is the same used for unevolved donors, with a reduction in torque for small convective envelopes.
-The reasonableness of this prescription will then be judged by the agreement of the model $P_{\rm orb}$, $\log g$ and $T_{\rm eff}$ with observations.
+The magnetic braking law chosen here is the same as used for unevolved donors, with a reduction in torque for small convective envelopes.
+The reasonableness of this prescription can be judged by the agreement of the model $P_{\rm orb}$, $\log_{10}\,g$ and $T_{\rm eff}$ with observations.